Paul Whatuira: Representative career

 Whatuira represented the New Zealand national team on ten occasions between 2004 and 2006, including the 24–0 win over Australia at Elland Road in the 2005 Tri Nations tournament, in which he scored a try.
 Whatuira was also selected in the 19-man squad for the one-off New Zealand vs Australia Centenary test in Wellington, New Zealand on 14 October 2007.

 Whatuira is also eligible for the Cook Islands and was named in their train on squad for the 2000 World Cup.
 He instead represented Aotearoa Māori at the tournament.

 Charity work

 During 2006, Whatuira posed for the Naked Rugby League 2007-08 charity calendar, which was produced to raise money for the National Breast Cancer Foundation of Australia.

 Paul also posed alongside former Wests Tigers teammates Robbie Farah and Dene Halatau for the Naked for a Cause 2008-09 calendar for the McGrath Foundation charity.

 Arrest

 On 13 October 2009, Whatuira was arrested and underwent a psychiatric assessment after he allegedly assaulted two men.
 Police used a Taser gun to subdue him.
 Whatuira spent 13 days in a secure psychiatric hospital after the incident which was reportedly related to sexual abuse he suffered as a child.
 Whatuira was not charged over the incident as under section two of the British Crimes Act, he is exempt from potential prosecution as he was deemed "mentally ill".

+Match Fit and personal life

+In 2024, he made his debut with Carlos Spencer in Match Fit: Union vs. League.
+Whatuira also beat Spencer in a charity Fight For Life boxing match.
+He also came first on the initial bronco endurance test at 5:37, two seconds faster than Louis Anderson.
+He improved to 5:17 on the final test, while Luis improved to 5:32.
+In 2023, he co-founded The Foundry Boxing Club.
+He is also a motivational speaker, founder and director of Inner Strength.

+Mentally: He revealed that he was sexually abused as a child, suffered from psychosis, paranoia and had come close to committing suicide.
+He is engaged to Trina Tamati as of 2024, and had a daughter, Gabrielle from a previous marriage, while Trina had a daughter from a previous marriage, while they also have a 3-year-old son.

+Despite already in a good shape, he managed to get a perfect -15 metabolic age in the final weigh-in.